 Jack: He does landscapes.

-Reality Is Unrealistic: There have been constant complaints about how hard to believe it is that the lights were on up to the ship's breaking in two, or that the guys in the machine room kept working while the ship sank, how they "screwed up" the turning orders, or even that the Statue of Liberty shouldn't be there; well, when you do the proper research, it turns out that all these things happened in Real Life and the movie got them right.
+Reality Is Unrealistic: There have been constant complaints about how hard to believe it is that the lights were on up until the ship broke in half, or that the guys in the machine room kept working while the ship sank, how they "screwed up" the turning orders, or even that the Statue of Liberty shouldn't be there; well, when you do the proper research, it turns out that James Cameron got every single one of those things right.

 Runaway FiancÚ: Rose DeWitt Bukater fakes her death in the Titanic disaster and changes her name to escape her engagement.
 Before the ship went down, she told her intended that she'd rather be Jack's whore than Cal's wife.
 Before that, she wanted to kill herself so she didn't have to marry him.